Carolyn Labey

 Carolyn Fiona Labey is a Jersey politician who was first sworn in as a Deputy for Grouville on 12 December 2002.
 She was re-elected as Deputy in 2005, 2008 and 2011.

 She is Assistant Minister for Economic Development and Assistant Minister for Planning and Environment.

+Early and personal life

+She was born into a farming family.
+Her father died when she was 11.
+She was educated in Jersey and in Paris, France.

+Labey owns three fields in Jersey: fields G403C, G403D and G432A.

 Political career

 Labey was first elected as a Deputy in the parish of Grouville, in the Jersey general election of 2002 with 774 votes.
 She stood against one other candidate, Patricia Anne Picot, who achieved 397 votes.

+She was previously Minister for International Development and Chair of the Jersey Overseas Aid Commission and of the Executive Committee of the Jersey Branch of the Commonwealth Parliamentary Association.
+During her time as Minister for International Development, she worked on a project linking Jersey and Rwanda.
+The project raised Jersey cows in Rwanda to produce milk and facilitated the Girinka programme.
+For the 2022 Jersey general election, the post of senator was discontinued and voting boundaries changed Grouville into a parish.
+This changed her from being the sole Deputy of Grouville to three representatives split between areas, with the East District covering Grouville and St. Martin.

+She supported Ukraine during the Russian invasion of Ukraine, saying Ukrainian people had demonstrated resilience and said Jersey would support the people of Ukraine.
+She also visited the east of Poland afterwards and met with refugees in the area.